The best equity compensation plans for workers, contractors, and advisors.

 Double-trigger RSUs are most suitable for early- to late-stage privately owned companies as a way to incentivize employees, especially in today’s ultra-competitive job market.
 Companies such as Facebook (now called Meta) used double-trigger RSUs before they went public.

-SIngle-trigger RSUs, on the other hand, are more beneficial to publicly held companies, most especially in comparison to stock options, which can go “underwater” like what happened with Google stock options in the 4th quarter of 2008.
+Single-trigger RSUs, on the other hand, are more beneficial to publicly held companies, most especially in comparison to purchase stock options, which can go “underwater” like what happened with Google stock options in the 4th quarter of 2008.